 - When we apply this orientation, we get a new type of orientation.
 We can easily set our preferred angle and get the desired result.

-Read More: How to Rotate Text in Excel ( 3 Easy Techniques)
+Read More: How to Change Text Orientation in Excel

 Another useful method to write vertically in Excel is to use WordArt.
 To do this you can follow the following processes.

 - First, you need to select the ‘Insert’ tab in the ribbon.
 In this tab, you’ll get the ‘Text’ option.

 - In the ‘Text’ option, there is a ‘WordArt’ option to select and select the Text style.